davism02/Project-ETL/README.md

 ## Transform

 The transformation process began by working on the csv data files mentioned in extract phase.
-First we imported csv file for gun violence and read into Dataframe in Jupyter Notebook.
-We filtered the pandas dataframe to select only columns needed.
-The dataset was narrowed from 30 columns to 4 columns, (date, state, number killed & number injured).
-Since this dataset had 2013-2018 data and we decided to study 2016-2017 were subset the dataframe.
-For the date field we split the column into 3 columns (month, day, year).
-From this we decided we only needed by year so we did a groupby (year and state) and aggregate by sum of number killed and number injured.
-After aggregation we reset the index to create new column id.
-Additionally, we created two data sets, 2016 &2017, gun violence incidents.
-These data sets were then exported to csv files.
+First we imported csv file for gun violence and read into Dataframe in Jupyter Notebook[Gun Violence Jupyter Notebook](https://github.com/davism02/Project-ETL/blob/main/guns_clean.ipynb

 Second we imported the poverty csv file and filtered out Footnotes column and Puerto Rico as a state row since we were not including Puerto Rico as a state.
 We then changed the NAN to zeros then save csv files for 2016 Poverty and 2017 Poverty.